-Irrespective of what path you are on, your determination to persist and persevere, your resolve to tread the path, your eagerness to adapt, adopt and learn, and your enthusiasm and intensity, determines the outcome.
+Irrespective of what path you are on, your determination to persist and persevere, your resolve to tread the path, your eagerness to adapt, adopt and learn, and your enthusiasm and intensity, determine the outcome.

 When you take a decision, a stand, you have taken a saṅkalpa/sankalpa.
-The previous post in the series had a story of a devotee’s Sankalpa.
+The previous post in the series had a story of a devotee’s sankalpa.
 The practice of tyaga, letting go, strengthens your will power to better carry out your vows.

-The impact of practicing Sankalpa
+The impact of practicing sankalpa

 Carrying out these practices greatly strengthen your consciousness.
-While pure mind, pure consciousness, the pristine soul is your natural state, it does take an intense effort to tame your mind so you can lead it to the transcendental state and learn to maintain such state.
+While a pure mind, pure consciousness, the pristine soul is your natural state, it does take an intense effort to tame your mind so you can lead it to the transcendental state and learn to maintain such a state.

 A critical point to note is that you need not give up or have vows that extend your whole lifetime.
 All practices in Mental Transformation are to be done for a specified period starting from a few days to a few weeks or months.
 Thereafter, you can decide if you want to repeat or carry on with them forever.
 If you are detached, your habits cannot bind you.
 Your level of detachment, however, can only be ascertained once you are removed from the object of your attachment.

 Getting back to the present topic of sankalpa, the practice of resolve requires determination and intensity.
 The yoga sutras state:

 The one who is firmly established in his practices with vigor and intensity reaches his goal before long.